 Urgent, Crisis, and Emergency Information

-If a crisis or emergency occurs after Counseling Center hours, please call 911 or contact a crisis hotline or other resource listed below.
+If a crisis or emergency occurs when the Counseling Center is closed, please call 911 or contact a crisis hotline or other resource listed below.
 Hotlines will connect you with a crisis counselor who is trained to help you work through your thoughts and feelings and provide follow-up resources.
-The other resources provided offer opportunities to connect you to local Louisville professionals that will help you identify facilities in which you can receive mental health care.
+The other resources provided offer opportunities to connect you to local Louisville professionals that will help you identify facilities in which you can receive urgent and/or ongoing mental health care.

 Hotlines & Additional Resources: